 The evolution of technology also has ramped up the need to connect with your consumers.
 And there’s an expectation that connection is easy.

-“If I don’t know where to go, I’m likely to just tag them on social media,” said Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk: The Customer Insights Show.”
+“If I don’t know where to go, I’m likely to just tag them on social media,” said Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk.”

 Khary mentioned it’s hard for mature brands to differentiate on products alone so they need to understand their customers at a deeper level and understand what: